 And Bruce Cambell, who is a former electrical engineer, did exactly that.
-Sure, for spending around $220,000 that’s a tad bit more than average cost of building a tiny home, but if you have that kind of money why the heck not?
+Sure, for spending around $220,000 that’s a tad bit more than the average cost of building a tiny home, but if you have that kind of money why the heck not?

 Back in 1999, Cambell envisioned saving jetliners from becoming scrap metal by reusing them.
-His vision has now became a reality deep in the woods of the Portland suburb, where you will find him, residing now for over a year.
+His vision has now become a reality deep in the woods of the Portland suburb, where you will find him, residing now for over a year.

 Campbell spends around six months out of the year living in his 1,066 square foot airplane home, with the other half of the year spent in Japan.
-According to the storie at Reuters, he plans to move the plane to Japan.
+According to the story at Reuters, he plans to move the plane to Japan.

 Reuters explains how Campbell goes about day-to-day life in the aircraft: